johnno1962/InjectionIII/README.md

 Included is a simple implementation of ["code injection"](SwiftEval/SwiftInjection.swift).
 If you are stopped in a class, you can edit the class' implementation, save it and type "p inject()".
 Your changes will be applied without having to restart the application.
-To detect this in your code to reload a view controller for example, subscribe to the "INJECTION_BUNDLE_NOTIFICATION".
+To detect this in your code to reload a view controller for example, add an @objc injected() method or subscribe to the "INJECTION_BUNDLE_NOTIFICATION".

 ### But Why?